GuidesEngineering

 1. Shiplight AI

-Shiplight connects to AI coding agents via MCP (Model Context Protocol), enabling the agent to open a real browser, verify UI changes, and generate tests during development — not after.
+Category: Agentic QA Platform Best for: Teams building with AI coding agents (Claude Code, Cursor, Codex) who want verification integrated into development Shiplight connects to AI coding agents via Shiplight Plugin (Model Context Protocol), enabling the agent to open a real browser, verify UI changes, and generate tests during development — not after.
 Tests are written in YAML with natural language intent, live in your git repo, and self-heal when the UI changes.
+Key features:

 • Intent-based YAML tests (human-readable, reviewable in PRs)